Applying and cancelling

 If you’re not able to find a suitable study abroad place through your home institution’s exchange programs, or if you apply for a place, but do not receive it, you can find a study abroad placement on your own.
 Finding it on your own without the help from your home institution makes you a free mover.
 Free movers must follow the same rules as all other exchange students on making study plans and meeting their home institution’s requirements about the quality and quantity of the studies completed abroad.
 The studies completed at the host university can be included into your degree the same way as with traditional exchange programs like Erasmus, or when going on exchange through bilateral agreements.
 Consult your exchange coordinator beforehand about transferring credits to avoid any surprises after you return home from your exchange.
 As a free mover you pay the tuition fee of the host university.
 You can ask about scholarships for free mover students from your home institution as well as from private organizations and foundations.

-Why is the confirmation so quick?
+How come the confirmation is so quick?

 Our partner universities have granted us the right to process and accept applications on their behalf.
 It’s our policy to not keep students waiting, but process the applications quickly and let the students know they have been accepted as soon as possible.
 For each application this takes at most a week.